EnMasseProject/enmasse-workshop/README.md

 ### Startup

-You can observe the state of the EnMasse cluster using `oc get pods -n enmasse-workshop`.
+You can observe the state of the EnMasse cluster using `oc get pods -n enmasse-system`.
 When all the pods are in the `Running` state, the cluster is ready.
 While waiting, go to the OpenShift console.

 In the OpenShift console, you can see the different deployments for the various EnMasse components.
 You can go into each pod and look at the logs.
 If we go to the address controller log, you can see that its creating a 'default' address space.